-List appropriate units below for which standards will be addressed
+List appropriate units below for which standards may be addressed

-Unit Addressed Standard # Standard Description 1, 2, 3, 4, 5 NJSLSA.R1.
+Unit Addressed Standard # Standard Description Units 1, 2, 3, 4, 5 NJSLSA.R1.
 Read closely to determine what the text says explicitly and to make logical inferences and relevant connections from it; cite specific textual evidence when writing or speaking to support conclusions drawn from the text.
-1, 2, 3, 4, 5 NJSLSA.R2.
+Units 1, 2, 3, 4, 5 NJSLSA.R2.
 Determine central ideas or themes of a text and analyze their development; summarize the key supporting details and ideas.
-1, 2, 3, 4, 5 NJSLSA.R3.
+Units 1, 2, 3, 4, 5 NJSLSA.R3.
 Analyze how and why individuals, events, and ideas develop and interact over the course of a text.
-1, 2, 3, 4, 5 NJSLSA.R4.
+Units 1, 2, 3, 4, 5 NJSLSA.R4.
 Interpret words and phrases as they are used in a text, including determining technical, connotative, and figurative meanings, and analyze how specific word choices shape meaning or tone.
-1, 2, 3, 4, 5 NJSLSA.R5.
+Units 1, 2, 3, 4, 5 NJSLSA.R5.
 Analyze the structure of texts, including how specific sentences, paragraphs, and larger portions of the text (e.g., a section, chapter, scene, or stanza) relate to each other and the whole.
+Units 1, 2, 3, 4, 5 NJSLSA.R6.
+Assess how point of view or purpose shapes the content and style of a text.
+Units 1, 2, 3, 4, 5 NJSLSA.R7.
+Integrate and evaluate content presented in diverse media and formats, including visually and quantitatively, as well as in words.